takeyasu-g/inkprov/REFACTOR_PROPOSAL#2.md

-## Refactor Proposal #2 UI/UX: Home Page & Session Experience Improvements (inkprov)
+## Refactor Proposal #2: UI/UX Improvements for Home Page & Session Experience (inkprov)

 ### Background & Rationale

-Currently, after login, inkprov users land on a generic Sessions page that is not personalized or social.
-There is no central place to see their own activity, recent contributions, or engagement from others.
-Session cards lack clear indicators of progress and lock status, and the lock system can be confusing.
-Guests are also blocked from reading stories, which limits sharing and onboarding.

-For a collaborative writing platform, users should feel connected and engaged—not just with content, but with activity and community.
-Improving the home experience and session cards will make the app more inviting, social, and user-friendly.

----
+- Current Sessions page is generic, lacks personalization and social features.
+- No central place for users to see their own activity or others' engagement.
+- Session cards lack progress and lock clarity.
+- Guest users blocked from reading stories, limiting sharing and onboarding.
+- Goal: Make the app more engaging, social, and user-friendly.

 ---